 Skip to main content

-Spice uses in-memory caching for query results, which is enabled by default for both the HTTP (/v1/sql) and Arrow Flight APIs.
+Spice supports in-memory caching for SQL query results and search results, which are both enabled by default when querying or searching via the HTTP (/v1/sql, /v1/search) and Arrow Flight APIs.

 Results caching improves performance for repeated requests and non-accelerated results, such as refresh data returned on zero results.